JohnLCaron/egk-ec-mixnet/docs/maths.md

 - $ \Z_n^* $ is the multiplicative subgroup of $ \Z_n$ that consists of all invertible elements modulo n.
 When p is a prime,  $ \Z_p^* = \{1, 2, 3, . . . , p − 1\} $
 -  $ \Z_p^r $ is the set of r-th-residues in $\Z_p^* $ .
 Formally, $ \Z_p^r = \{y \in \Z_p^* $ for which there exists $x \in \Z_p^*$ where $y = x^r$ mod p}.
 When p is a prime for which p − 1 = q * r with q a prime that is not a divisor of the integer r, then  $\Z_p^r$ is an order-q cyclic subgroup of $\Z_p^*$ , and for any $y \in \Z_p^* $ , $y \in \Z_p^r $ if and only if $y^q$ mod p = 1.

-We use the ElectionGuard Kotlin library [7] and ElectionGuard 2.0 specification [1] for all the cryptography primitives, in particular the parameters for $ \Z_p^r $, the variant of ElGamal encryption described next, and the use of HMAC-SHA-256 for hashing.
+The ElectionGuard Kotlin library [7] and ElectionGuard 2.0 specification [1] is used for the cryptography primitives, in particular the parameters for $ \Z_p^r $, the variant of ElGamal encryption described next, and the use of HMAC-SHA-256 for hashing.